pilif42/action-service/API.md

 ## Update Action Plan
 * `PUT /actionplans/5381731e-e386-41a1-8462-26373744db86` will update the details of the action plan with an ID of `5381731e-e386-41a1-8462-26373744db86`.

-*Optional parameters:* `description` as the action plan description, `lastGoodRunDateTime` as the date/time the action plan was last successfully run.
+*Optional parameters:* `description` as the action plan description, `lastRunDateTime` as the date/time the action plan was last successfully run.

 ### Example JSON Response
 ```json